Jovah Kamateeka

-Education background
+Early life and education

-In 1966, she completed her Primary Leaving Examination from Mitooma Boys Primary School and later joined Bwerantangi Girls Senior Secondary School for Uganda Certificate of Education in 1970.
+Kamateeka was born on 6 March 1954.
+In 1966, she completed her Primary Leaving Examination from Mitooma Boys Primary School and later joined Bwerayangi Girls Senior Secondary School for Uganda Certificate of Education in 1970.
 In 1972, she completed her Uganda Advanced Certificate of Education from Gayaza High School.
 She joined Makerere University to attain BA/ DIP ED (1976) and returned in 1982 to attain Master of Arts.
 In 1985, she was awarded a Certificate in Law (Administrative Officers Law Course) from Law Development Centre, Kampala.
 She later joined Uganda Management Institute in 1993 to get a Diploma in Public Administration & Management.
 In 1994, she joined RIPA to get a Certificate in Project Planning.
 She enrolled for Master of Business Administration at ESAMI and completed it in 2009.
 In 2010, Jovah was awarded a Masters of Management Studies from Uganda Management Institute.